IraSkyx/php-validator/README.md

 ## 🤝 Contributions
 This repository is maintained by @aubind97

-> If you want to improve the system i'd love to merge your PR
+> If you want to improve the system I'd love to merge your PR.